The Essential Newborn Baby Hospital Bag Checklist

 When packing your bags, keep in mind that, barring a long labor, you may only be in the hospital for one or two nights.
 Though that may seem like a long time, you’re going to be busy recovering from delivery and feeding and changing your baby.

 Neither you nor your baby has any use for the five designer outfits or the box of stuffed animals that your family already bought.
-But what you will need is a small, convenient bag of baby skin care items that’s perfect for travel, like Mustela’s Bebe On The Go.
-With that on hand along with the other essentials on this list, you and your baby will have a happy delivery and a smooth trip home.
+Stick to the essentials and you and your baby will have a happy delivery and a smooth trip home.